DamianWieszczak/cv/README.md

 # cv

-Simple HTML only resume as preparation before using CSS in your next projects.
+Simple HTML only resume as preparation before using CSS in future projects.